DavidBK/shampoo/Node/Call-Of-Duty.md

     For example: A request to `/duties?name=Hagnash&soldiers=['Tair', 'Shir']` should return all *"Hagnash"* duties that contains both Tair and Shir.
 (Note that a Hagnash duty that was scheduled with Tair, Shir and Yuval should also be returned).

-2. Extend the he `/soldiers` and `/duties` routes to accept sorting queries also.
+2. Extend the he `/soldiers` and `/duties` routes to accept sorting queries also with desire order.

+    For example:
-    A request to `/duties/sort=value_asc` should return the duties sorted by the value.
+     - A request to `/duties?sort=value` should return the duties sorted by value.
+     - A request to `/duties?sort=name&order=desc` should return the duties sorted by name in descending order.

 3. Extend the `/justiceBoard` functionality to accept sorting and filtering queries.

     For example:
+     - A request to `/justiceBoard?sort=score&order=desc` should return the justice board sorted by score in descending order.
-    - A request to `/justiceBoard?maxScore=20` should return all soldiers with maximal score of 20.
+     - A request to `/justiceBoard?filter=score>=20` should return the justice board with soldiers with score >= 20.

+4. Extend the `/justiceBoard` `/soldiers` and `/duties` functionality to accept pagination.

+    For example:
-    - A request to `/justiceBoard?sort=asc` should return the justice board elements property in ascending order sorted by the score property.
+     - A request to `/justiceBoard?page=2&limit=10` should return the justice board with the second page of 10 soldiers.

+5. Extend the `/justiceBoard` `/soldiers` and `/duties` functionality to accept projection.

+    For example:
+     - A request to `/soldiers?projection=name` should return the soldiers with only the name property.
+     - A request to `/duties?projection=name,value` should return the duties with only the name and value properties.